SENSE Learning - Safer Recruitment and Selection Policy

 Reviewing applications will take place between two members of the HR or management team.

-Once an invitation to interview has been sent out, the candidate will have two weeks to respond before the invitation will be rescinded, unless extenuating circumstances are discussed.
+Once candidates have been shortlisted they will be sent an invitation to interview including a link to Calendly to book themself into an interview time slot.
+The candidate has 10 days to book on or get in contact with the HR/Recruitment team before the offer of interview is rescinded, unless there are extenuating circumstances.
 SENse Learning will take all reasonable steps to ensure that the candidate is aware of the invitation before rescinding.

 Interview

 All applicants will be asked the same questions (role dependant) so that they are all treated equally.
-Each interview will include a minimum of two panel members with notes taken for each question asked.
-This will form the evidence for assessing each candidate after the interviews are complete.
+Each interview will be conducted by one member of the interview panel and then reviewed after by a second member.
 We use an interview review and scoring process based on the person and role specification and follow the same criteria for each candidate to ensure applicants are reviewed fairly.

 All associates are required to declare any familial or close personal relationships with other members of the SENse Learning team.

-The Referral Scheme has its own separate policy which can be accessed on request or found in the associate handbook.
+The Referral Scheme has its own separate policy which can be accessed on request or found in the associate/Employee handbook.

 Making an offer